-Dr. Jennifer Sarrett is currently a Lecturer at Emory University’s Center for the Study of Human Health, where she teaches courses in Health Humanities, Bioethics and Disability, and Mental Illness and Culture.
+Dr. Jennifer Sarrett is a Lecturer at Emory University’s Center for the Study of Human Health, where she teaches courses in health, ethics, human rights, and disability.
 Her work focuses on intellectual and developmental disabilities (I/DD) as they relate to culture, disability rights, and ethics.
-She began working in the field of autism and developmental 15 years ago as a special education instructor and consultant in the U.S. and abroad.
+She began working in the field of autism and developmental 20 years ago as a special education instructor and consultant in the U.S. and abroad.
 With the objective of studying the role of culture in the identification, understanding, and treatment of autistic children, she obtained her PhD from Emory’s Graduate Institute of Liberal Arts (ILA), a unique interdisciplinary program.
-Her dissertation compared parental and professional experiences of autism in Atlanta, GA and Kerala, India.
-Along the way she became interested in neuroethical issues related to I/DD, including international research ethics, human rights and I/DD, and the implications of emerging technologies for early identification and diagnosis.
-Her work is strongly influenced by the concept of neurodiversity, a scholarly and advocacy position that works to encourage acceptance of neurological differences, including autism, rather than seeking cures and strategies to normalize autistic behavior.
-Dr. Sarrett has published a range of articles, including the development of a more inclusive model of human rights centered on a consideration of autistic difference; the ways images of autism depict and promote damaging tropes about autism; cultural influences on the ways parents explain their child’s autism (Spring, 2015); and ethical issues related to international research on I/DD.